-SUNY Ulster remains committed to the continuous oversight of the College's COVID-19 Safe Operations plan for the campus community.
+SUNY Ulster remains committed to the continuous oversight of the College's reentry plan for the campus community.
 Therefore, the College will follow the strict enforcement of the Health and Safety Protocols for all members of the College.
-Students must review and abide by the health and safety measures provided by SUNY Ulster through plans and email communications.
+Students must review and abide by the health and safety measures provided SUNY Ulster.